existential-engineer/existential-engineer.github.io/_drafts/2020-02-29-Why-Philosophy-I.md

 I'm just not one of them, that's all.
 And that's fine!
 There is, I feel, room for overly keen amateurs like me to peer into that rabbit hole and think: "That looks interesting."

 ## Do you absolutely *have* to write about it?
 Reading about philosophy is one thing, but, especially in the case of philosophy, however well we feel we might have understood a point, it's something else entirely to try and state my own case.
 The whole challenge of philosophy is converting some rather diffuse thoughts and feelings about a matter into cogent words that could be understood by others.
 And this is where you, the reader come in.
 You're my sounding board, even if you never read this.
-If you do, then we will have entered into a dialogue, even if you never respond.
+I can work with imaginary readers for now - but if you do end up reading this, then we will have entered into a dialogue, even if you never respond.
 And if you do respond - then things can really come to life.

-But, as I say, I'm right at the beginning here; this post is like an early entry into a travel journal.
+But, as I've mentioned, I'm right at the beginning here; this post is an early entry into a travel journal.
 I have by now read some of the [simpler travel guides](https://existential-engineer.github.io/readinglist/), started to [learn a few words](https://existential-engineer.github.io/2019/08/23/What-Are-They-Talking-About.html) from a phrasebook and had a look at it all online.
 But I don't have an itinerary, let alone a destination .

 ## What: *All* of philosophy?
 In a word, no. In two words, no: but.
-My intention is to focus on "just" engineering - but its connections to and overlaps with technology, nature, companies, economics and society mean that it's impossible to view engineering in isolation.
+My intention is to focus on "just" engineering - but its connections to and overlaps with technology, nature, companies, economics, ethics and society mean that it's impossible to view engineering in isolation.
 Which means that, right now, it's difficult to set the scope, to create a "hard" boundary diagram for this particular investigation.

 Did that answer the question?